SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-cloud-soar.md

 # Webhook Connection for Cloud SOAR

 [Cloud SOAR](https://www.sumologic.com/solutions/cloud-soar/) can receive alerts from Sumo Logic Monitors and Scheduled Searches to create Incidents.
 First, you'll need to create a Cloud SOAR connection.
-Then you can use the connection as the Connection Type in a [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors") or the Alert Type in a [Scheduled Search](schedule-searches-webhook-connections.md).
+Then you can use the connection as the Connection Type in a [Monitor](/docs/alerts/monitors) or the Alert Type in a [Scheduled Search](schedule-searches-webhook-connections.md).

 You need to have [Cloud SOAR](https://www.sumologic.com/solutions/cloud-soar/) enabled on your account for this connection to be available.